abdulazeemomer/EC2-ALB-ASG-Web-Application-Deployment/README.md

 ## High-Level Deployment Steps

-1.Create  a VPC with  2 public subnets and 4 private subnets across 2 AZs.
+1.Creating  a VPC with  2 public subnets and 4 private subnets across 2 AZs.
-2. Create security groups for ALB and EC2 (least-privilege rules).
+2. Creating security groups for ALB and EC2 (least-privilege rules).
-3. Create an IAM role for EC2 instances (allow SSM and any necessary permissions).
+3. Creating an IAM role for EC2 instances (allow SSM and any necessary permissions).
-4. Prepare an AMI or use a community/official AMI and a user-data script to bootstrap the application.
+4. Preparing an AMI or use a community/official AMI and a user-data script to bootstrap the application.
-5. Create a Launch Template or Launch Configuration for the ASG.
+5. Creating a Launch Template or Launch Configuration for the ASG.
-6. Create an ALB with listeners (HTTP/HTTPS) and target group for EC2 instances.
+6. Creating an ALB with listeners (HTTP/HTTPS) and target group for EC2 instances.
-7. Create an Auto Scaling Group that spans multiple AZs and attaches to the target group.
+7. Creating an Auto Scaling Group that spans multiple AZs and attaches to the target group.
-8. Create CloudWatch alarms and SNS topics for notifications.
+8. Creating CloudWatch alarms and SNS topics for notifications.
 9. Configure RDS with Multi-AZ for the database tier.

 ---